opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 sudo ldconfig
 @endcode

 You can use OpenCV libraries same as self-compiling.
-Following is opencv sample code.
+Following is OpenCV sample code.
 Compile and run it on target.

 Makefile
 @code{.make}